johnridesabike/bikewalklife/posts/2022/10/coffeeneuring-challenge-returns-in-2022-for-its-twelfth-year.md

   alt: Coffeeneuring Challange banner image.
   caption: 'Image credit: Chasing Mailboxes.'
 excerpt: Fall is here, which means Coffeeneuring weather.
-Coffeeneuring is the annual challenge where we ride our bikes to places where we drink hot, autumnal beverages.
+Coffeeneuring is the annual challenge where we ride our bikes and drink hot, autumnal beverages.
 external_link: https://chasingmailboxes.com/2022/09/24/coffeeneuring-challenge-year-12/

 ---
 Fall is here, which means Coffeeneuring weather.
-Coffeeneuring is the annual challenge where we ride our bikes to places where we drink hot, autumnal beverages.
+Coffeeneuring is the annual challenge where we ride our bikes and drink hot, autumnal beverages.
 Although we call it a challenge, this is a laid-back event that anyone who rides a bike should be able to join.

-[The full rules are posted on the Chasing Mailboxes website](https://chasingmailboxes.com/2022/09/24/coffeeneuring-challenge-year-12/), but here's the gist:
+[The full rules are posted on the Chasing Mailboxes website](https://chasingmailboxes.com/2022/09/24/coffeeneuring-challenge-year-12/), but here's the short version:

 > * between October 7 through November 20, 2022,
 > * ride your bike to 7 different places,